cesinco/Julia_Martingale/README.md

 ### Parameter passing in functions

-Perhaps there are other ways of implementing this, but I wanted to simulateously use a type declarion with parameters to guarantee that a function would be called with the correct type being passed in, but allow some of these parameters to take on a value of Nothing (either by being passed in explicitly, or as a default value).
+Perhaps there are other ways of implementing this, but I wanted to simultaneously use a type declaration with parameters to guarantee that a function would be called with the correct type being passed in, but allow some of these parameters to take on a value of Nothing (either by being passed in explicitly, or as a default value).
 I learned about using the Union{} syntax to allow multiple types to be used as parameters.

 ### Plotting